 Despite my love for science, I realized that the research life wasn't for me.
 The part of science that I loved the most was communication: blogging about field research, presenting posters, giving conference talks, working with kids, and more.

 I finished my PhD in the Spring of 2015 and that same year was selected a AAAS mass media fellow.
 I spent the summer working as a reporter at National Geographic—and I've never looked back.
-I'm currently a contributing assistant editor for the Science and Innovation sections of Smithsonian.com.
+I spent almost 3 years as a contributing assistant editor for the Science and Innovation sections of Smithsonian.com.
+But now I'm back at National Geographic to write about all the wondrous science that surrounds us.